jakemcc/jakemccrary.com/source/_posts/2014-07-25-building-the-ergodox-keyboard.markdown

 ### Why? ###

-I was drawn to building an ErgoDox for a rew reasons.
+I was drawn to building an ErgoDox for a few reasons.
 For the last eight years I've used a Microsoft natural (ergonomic) keyboard and I was interested in trying out a fully split design.
-The second reason is that I wanted to have a keyboard with mechanical keyswitches.
+The second reason is that I wanted to have a keyboard with mechanical key switches.
 I was also intrigued by the additional thumb keys.

 ### Buying ###

 As mentioned earlier I bought my parts from Massdrop.
 With the buy I participated in I had the option of a full hand case or the traditional case and opted for the full hand.
-Another option I payed more for was having aluminium top layers to the otherwise fully acrylic top.
-Since the aluminium top was an extra piece I still had the option of using all acrylic.
-I ended un using all acrylic on one of my hands and actually like the look and feel of it better.
+Another option I payed more for was having aluminum top layers to the otherwise fully acrylic top.
+Since the aluminum top was an extra piece I still had the option of using all acrylic.
+I ended up using all acrylic on one of my hands and actually like the look and feel of it better.

 I also opted to buy a set of blank DSA keycaps through Massdrop.
 If I